A haptic-based art generation tool for affect expression and emotion regulation

 Arduino, Processing, Adobe Premiere Pro, Haply, Miro

-Affinity Diagramming, Literature Review, User-Centered Design, Prototyping, Usability Testing, Survey, Brainstorming
+Affinity Diagramming, Literature Review, User-Centered Design, Prototyping, Usability Testing, Survey, Brainstorming, App Development

 As a course project for CPSC 543 (CanHap501), we developed Haptic Art-cade, a haptic-based art generation interactive tool, for affect expression and potential emotion regulation.

 Over 4 months, we iteratively designed and prototyped the haptic tool, guided by intermediate usability and user tests.
-Each team member participated equally in all processes, from the design to the evaluation of the tool.
+Each team member participated equally in all processes.
 In addition, I led the presentation and video creation for the final deliverable of the project.

 So, what was the problem?